Efficient quantum circuit for singular value thresholding: Abstract

 \section{Abstract}

-Singular value thresholding (SVT) operation is a fundamental core module in many mathematical models in computer vision and machine learning, particularly for many nuclear norm minimizing-based problems.
-We presented a quantum SVT (QSVT) algorithm which was used as a subroutine to address an image classification problem.
-This algorithm runs in $O\left[\log\left(pq\right)\right]$, an exponential speed improvement over the classical algorithm which runs in $O\left[poly\left(pq\right)\right]$.
-In this study, we investigate this algorithm and design a scalable quantum circuit for QSVT.
-In the circuit design, we introduce an adjustable parameter $\alpha$ to ensure the high probability of obtaining the final result and the high fidelity of actual and ideal final states.
-We also show that the value of $\alpha$ can be computed ahead of implementing the quantum circuit when the inputs of the QSVT algorithm, i.e. matrix ${\bf{A}}$ and constant $\tau$, are given.
-In addition, we propose a small-scale quantum circuit for QSVT.
+Singular value thresholding (SVT) operation is a fundamental core module of many mathematical models in computer vision and machine learning, particularly for many nuclear norm minimizing-based problems.
+A quantum SVT (QSVT) algorithm has been proposed for solving an image classification problem in \emph{Phy.Rev.A.
+96, 032301,2017.} This algorithm runs in $O\left[\log_2\left(pq\right)\right]$, an exponential speed improvement over the classical algorithm which runs in $O\left[poly\left(pq\right)\right]$.
+In this paper, we design a scalable quantum circuit for QSVT.
+The quantum circuit is designed with $O\left[ {{{\log }_2}\left( {pq} /{\varepsilon} \right)} \right]$ qubits and $O\left[ {ploy\log_2 \left( {1/\varepsilon } \right)} \right]$ quantum gates in terms of error $O\left( {\varepsilon} \right)$.
+We also show that high probability and high fidelity output can be obtained in one iteration of the quantum circuit.
+The quantum circuit for QSVT implies a tempting possibility for experimental realization on a quantum computer.
+Finally, we propose a small-scale quantum circuit for QSVT.
 We numerically simulate and demonstrate the performance of this circuit, verifying its capability to solve the intended SVT.
-The quantum circuit for QSVT implies a tempting possibility for experimental realization on a quantum computer.

 \keywords{Quantum machine learning, phase estimation, support matrix machine, quantum singular value thresholding}